Jökulsárlón

 Background of our road trip in the Land of Fire and Ice

-Due to the covid restrictions, we had to rescheduled our Iceland trip several times.
+Due to the covid rules, we had to rescheduled our Iceland trip several times.
 So we could not believe our luck when the day had finally arrived that we were able to pack our bags and take the plane to this wonderful island.
-We still had to provide a negative covid test before boarding so we crossed our fingers that we would not test positive… and we got lucky !
+We still had to provide a negative covid test before boarding, so we crossed our fingers that we would not test positive… and we got lucky !

 Land of Fire and Ice, View at Reykjavík